Frequently Asked Questions (FAQ) for Visas and Certificate of Entry (COE)

 The applicant must check their visa status through www.thaievisa.go.th (click here to see how to check the status online)

-Note: The visa process starts when you submit all of the required documents to the Embassy.
-This includes the Bar-code (or the appointment receipt), original passport, and other related documents.
+Note: The visa process starts when you upload all of the required documents to the Embassy.
 After you submit all documents to the embassy, please expect up to 15 days for the visa status to be changed.

 If the status is not changed, it is likely because your application is not complete or the provided documents was not suffice.
 In the case that the embassy needs more information or documents, the embassy will send email to the applicant directly.
 Please check your email thoroughly by searching any email from email@example.com or firstname.lastname@example.org

 The Embassy does not accept walk-in or drop-off at the moment.
-All visa applications must be mail to the following address:
+All visa applications must be submit through the e-Visa portal (https://thaievisa.go.th/).
+Please note that applicants are no longer required to mail anything to the Embassy.

 The Thaievisa website was created before the pandemic and were used by Royal Thai Embassy/ Royal Thai Consulate-General in many countries. thus, the system was created for the applicants to walk-in and submit document for visa review.
-However, with an ongoing situation of COVID-19, the Embassy in DC is now do not accept walk-in or drop-off.
-Please mail document to the embassy only.
+However, with an ongoing situation of COVID-19, the Embassy in DC is now do not accept walk-in or drop-off and every document must be submit online.

 FAQ : CERTIFICATE OF ENTRY (COE)

 Many factors play a role in the COE processing times i.e. is your application is filled out correctly and accompanied by all needed documents, the order the application is received in comparison to other applications, the date of arrival in Thailand.
-However, you may expect the processing time between 1-15 days.
+However, you may expect the processing time to be around 3-10 business days.

 It is highly recommend to not request the COE too early.
 This is because the application has a 15 days period before the application expired.